 If you string your racket at a high tension, it makes for a stiffer trampoline, so less bounce (less power) but more control.
 When you string at a lower tension, the string bed will be bouncier, so more power, but less control.
 I would say a high squash racket string tension (more control) is 29 pounds, average is 27 pounds, and low tension (more power) is 25 pounds.

 String thickness is also a factor.
-The thinner the string, the bouncier the trampoline will be, and the more power you’ll have.
-The thickness also affects the durability of the string — the thinner the string, the more it’ll be prone to breakage.
-For squash strings, 1.1mm is thin (more power / less durable), 1.2mm is medium, and 1.3mm is thick (less power / more durable).
+The thinner the string, the more they’ll “bite” into the ball, giving you more control over the spin.
+The tradeoff is that thinner strings are more prone to breakage.
+For squash strings, 1.1mm is thin (more bite / less durability), 1.2mm is medium, and 1.3mm is thick (less bite / more durability).

 For a lot more about strings, check out these articles: